Somehow I didn’t figure these things out until around age 18. Keep reading to learn from my mistakes, or just laugh at my general awkwardness.

 In retrospect, I should have shouted at the McDonald’s cashier as we were leaving, “This guy is bothering us.
 If he follows us out the door, call 911.”

-(My dad, who’s a criminal defense lawyer and hence knows what he’s talking about when it comes to crazy people, says I should always just call 911 immediately.
+(A criminal defense lawyer once told me you should always just call 911 immediately.
 That is, I should have gotten up and dialed as soon as the guy sat next to me.)

 My friend, on the other hand, generally thinks the odds of us being murdered are so low as to be negligible (so we shouldn’t allow fear to inconvenience us).
 I wasn’t sure how she would react to being forced to leave our favorite late-night hangout spot.